ministryofjustice/data-engineering-airflow/README.md

 ### How to lint/format

-We use the https://oxsecurity.github.io/megalinter/latest/ to lint and format
+We use <https://oxsecurity.github.io/megalinter/latest/> to lint and format:

-To lint/format locally `docker run -v $(pwd)":/tmp/lint:rw" oxsecurity/megalinter-python:v6`
+- To lint/format locally run `docker run -v $(pwd)":/tmp/lint:rw" oxsecurity/megalinter-python:v6`.
+The local Megalinter is configured to lint and format changed files with respect to main.
+It also disables [Actionlint](https://oxsecurity.github.io/megalinter/latest/descriptors/action_actionlint/) because of a [bug](https://github.com/rhysd/actionlint/issues/153).

-To lint/format using CI use the github action /.github/worflows/lint.yaml
+- To lint/format using CI use the github action /.github/workflows/mega-linter.yaml.
+The CI Megalinter is configured to lint changed files only with respect to main.

-To apply linting configurations save to /.github/linters
+- To apply/modify linting configurations save configuration files to /.github/linters.

 ## Email Notifications